mvg-fi/pool-registry/README.md

-# curve-pool-registry
+# pool-registry

-On-chain registry and unified API for [Curve.fi](https://github.com/curvefi/curve-contract) pools.
+On-chain registry and unified API for Curve pools.

 ## Usage